 We’re getting very close.

-You’ll notice that there is a very small visual hiccup as the animation loops.
+You’ll notice that there is a very small visual blip of motion as the animation loops.
 This is because there are

 ease-in-ease-out curves between

 0.0 > 0.5s.
 Over the course of the “looping” interval from

 0.0 > 0.5sto ease out.

 Two small steps will put our animation its final state.